 top of page

-This project's purpose is to give the Valve gaming community a close replication of the Left 4 Dead 2 E3 Demo, an early build of Left 4 Dead 2 that showcases many unused designs, features, and concepts.
+The Left 4 Dead 2 Beta Restoration Project gives the Valve gaming community a close replication of the Left 4 Dead 2 E3 Demo, a pre-release build of Left 4 Dead 2 that showcases many unused designs, features, and concepts.
 This project allows players to relive the unique Left 4 Dead 2 experience brought to players at E3 2009!

 l4d banner.png